choxner/AndyMark-2016-Robot-Code/README.md

-# AndyMark Robot in 3 Days Code Documentation
+# AndyMark 2016 STRONGHOLD Robot in 3 Days Code Documentation
 ![Image of the robot.](https://raw.githubusercontent.com/choxner/AndyMark-2016-Robot-Code/master/AndyMark-2016-Robot-Code/Reference/am_2016_robot.jpg)

 This is the documentation for the LabVIEW code written for the 2016 *FIRST* Robotics Competition robot built by AndyMark.
 All code is written by *FIRST* Robotics Competition Team #2655, The Flying Platypi.
 The code is accessible on [GitHub](https://github.com/choxner/AndyMark-2016-Robot-Code).
 Additional code written by Team #2655 can be found [here](https://github.com/FRC-Team2655).